Virginity test: Abuse of women

 Egypt's military forces performed virginity tests on women detained during the 2011 Egyptian revolution.
 After Amnesty International protested to the Egyptian government in March 2011, the government claimed the tests were carried out in order to refute claims that the women had been raped while in detention.
 Amnesty International described the virginity tests as "nothing less than torture".
 Virginity tests done by the military on detainees were banned in Egypt on 27 December 2011, but in March 2012, the physician who carried out the tests was acquitted of all charges.
 Samira Ibrahim, the Egyptian woman who filed the lawsuit against the government that initiated public discussion of their use of virginity testing, said in response to the physician's acquittal: "A woman's body should not be used as a tool for intimidation, and nobody should have their dignity violated."
+However, complications at times arise in the discourse of hymen tests as abusive.
+This is because hymen exams, such as in the case of Maya Mikdashi's study of Lebanon in Sextarianism (2022), are sometimes requested by women and family members to prove the sexual status of women (to prove if they are virgins or not, such as in matters of marriage) and by the state to use as evidence in case of abuse in criminal trials.

 Prior to the 1980s, virginity testing was also used on women entering the United Kingdom on what was popularly called a fiancée visa, when they said they were immigrating to marry their fiancées who were already living in the country.
 The British government argued that if the women were virgins, they were more likely to be telling the truth about their reason for immigrating to the country.
 In January 1979, a woman was required by British immigration officers to undergo a virginity test when she arrived in London claiming that she was there to marry.
 Such a visit did not require a visa, but as proof of her bona fides, she was required to submit to the test.
 This practice was exposed by The Guardian in 1979 and the policy was quickly changed.